Scaling Up Improvement

 InS:PIRE aimed to improve the health of intensive care unit survivors and increase how in control they feel about their health and wellbeing.

 The 3 Dimensions for Long-term Conditions (3DLC): Integrating mental, physical and social care in long-term conditions

 This project involved scaling up of a successful diabetes programme to other long-term conditions, with the aim of improving outcomes, mental health, quality of life, social functioning and service ut...

 OASI Care Bundle: A multi-centre quality improvement project to reduce the incidence of obstetric anal sphincter injury

 This project aimed to reduce rates of obstetric anal sphincter injury (OASI) following childbirth through use of an evidence-based care bundle, supported by an awareness campaign and multidisciplinary...

-Improving prescribing safety in general practices in the East Midlands through the PINCER intervention
+Improving medication safety in general practices in the East Midlands through the PINCER intervention

 A pharmacist-led information technology intervention for reducing clinically important errors in medication management (PINCER) has been developed to identify and correct prescribing errors in general...

-Led by Leeds Teaching Hospitals NHS Trust, this project involves the scaling-up of ‘patient safety team huddles’ – a successful approach to reducing harm and improving safety culture on hospital wards...
+Led by Leeds Teaching Hospitals NHS Trust, this project involved the scaling-up of ‘patient safety team huddles’ – a successful approach to reducing harm and improving safety culture on hospital wards...